-COLLEGE OF THE ATLANTIC, CENTER FOR HUMAN ECOLOGY | Mount Desert Island, ME
+COLLEGE OF THE ATLANTIC, DAVIS CENTER FOR HUMAN ECOLOGY | Bar Harbor, ME | 22,500 GSF

-2020 | Susan T Rodriguez | Architecture • Design with OP/L (Formerly GO Logic)
+2021 | Susan T Rodriguez | Architecture • Design with OPAL / Architecture Research Design

-Sited between sweeping views of Frenchman’s Bay and Acadia National Park on Mount Desert Island, a constellation of six interconnected projects at College of the Atlantic weave together the interdisciplinary study of Human Ecology with environmental sustainability.
-Inspired by the unique culture and character of the oceanfront campus, the overall design is a celebration of the many facets of life at College of the Atlantic.
+Sited between sweeping views of Frenchman’s Bay and Acadia National Park on Mount Desert Island, the new Center for Human Ecology weaves together the interdisciplinary study of Human Ecology with environmental sustainability.
+Inspired by the unique character and culture of the oceanfront campus, the design of the new building reinforces an immersive learning experience on the Maine coast.